SpinachR/research_ideas/README.md

 3. On stabilizing Generative Adversarial Training with Noise
 4. Spectral Regularization for Combating Mode Collapse in GANs
 5. COCO-FUNIT (few-shot, example-guided episodic training): Few shot Unsupervised I2I generalize the model to an unseen domain by legeraing examples at inference time.
    Few-shot I2I models find it difficult to preserve the **structure of the input image** while emulating the appearance of unseen domain (the content loss)
+   Content conditioned style encoder

 6. Example-guided Style-Consistent Image Synthesis from Semantic Labeling
    a. style consistency discriminator to determine whether a pair of images are consistent in style
    b. adaptive semantic consistency loss